Thamarai

-Thamarai (born 10 November 1975) is a noted Tamil poet and lyricist.
-She is a prominent figure in the Tamil literary world.
-She made her debut in the Tamil film industry through the 1998 film Iniyavale, which was directed by Seeman and music composed by Deva.
+Thamarai (born 10 November 1975) is an Indian poet and lyricist who writes in Tamil.
+She is a prominent figure in the Tamil literary world and has worked in Tamil cinema.

+She made her debut in the Tamil film industry through the 1998 film Iniyavale, which was directed by Seeman and had music composed by Deva.

 Life and career

-Thamarai was born in Coimbatore, Tamil Nadu on 10 November 1975.
-She graduated from Government College of Technology, Coimbatore, in production engineering and worked for six years in Coimbatore.
+Thamarai was born in Coimbatore, Tamil Nadu on 10 November 1965.
+She graduated from Government College of Technology, Coimbatore, in production engineering 1982-1986 Batch and worked for six years in Coimbatore.
 With her passion for poetry, she decided to move to Chennai, where she worked as a freelance journalist in an organization named Bhagya and wrote essays, stories and poems.
 Through her literary works, she became popular and got noticed.
 Director Seeman assigned her as lyricist for the song "Thendral Enthan" for his Tamil film Iniyavale.
 Subsequently, she wrote lyrics for films such as Unnidathil Ennai Koduthen ("Malligai Poove") and Thenali ("Injirango Injirango").
-Her work together with music director Harris Jayaraj in Minnale marked the turning point in her cine industry career, primarily noted for her song "Vaseegara" in the movie.
+Her work together with music director Harris Jayaraj in Minnale marked the turning point in her film industry career, primarily noted for her song "Vaseegara" in the movie.

 After Minnale, the trio, composed of director Gautham Vasudev Menon and music director Harris Jayaraj, teamed up several times again (Kaakha Kaakha, Vettaiyaadu Vilaiyaadu, Pachaikili Muthucharam and Vaaranam Aayiram) and were a very successful collaboration in the film field, until the break-up between Menon and Jayaraj happened.
 Since then, she is teaming up with A. R. Rahman, who replaced Jayaraj.
-Gautham Vasudev Menon, Harris Jayaraj and Thamarai trio teamed up again in July 2014 for Ajith Kumar starrer Yennai Arindhaal...
-The film's album was released on 1 January 2015, and it was well received by critics.
-She wrote" Neeraambal Poovae" from the movie Nannbenda, where she again works for Harris Jayaraj.
+Menon, Jayaraj and Thamarai teamed up again in July 2014 for the Ajith Kumar film Yennai Arindhaal.
+The film's album was released on 1 January 2015, and it was well-received by critics.
+She wrote" Neeraambal Poovae" from the movie Nannbenda, where she again worked for Harris Jayaraj.
 The song is sung by Arjun Menon.

 Personal life

-Thamarai is married to Thozhar Thiyagu.
+Thamarai was married to Thozhar Thiyagu.
 They have a son.
 Thamarai is a vegan and an advocate of animal rights.